-The present study compared X3 procedural data to a historical control cohort of the HL IDE study.
+The present study compared X3 procedural data to a historical control cohort of the HeartLight IDE study.
 While the results reflect the technological progress, one should not underestimate the influence of operator experience.
-A considerable number of operators in the HL IDE study were novice EAS users, whereas all operators in the X3 study had several years of EAS experience.
-On the other hand, the X3 procedural results were favorable when compared to the experienced user group in the HL IDE study.
+A considerable number of operators in the HeartLight IDE study were novice EAS users, whereas all operators in the X3 study had several years of EAS experience.
+On the contrary, the X3 procedural results were favorable when compared with the experienced user group in the HeartLight IDE study.

-Ultimately, prospective randomized comparisons are warranted to compare X3 to contemporary single shot ablation devices in terms of procedural speed, effectiveness and safety.
+Ultimately, prospective randomized comparisons are warranted to compare X3 to contemporary single-shot ablation devices in terms of procedural speed, effectiveness, and safety.